cylc/cylc-flow/doc/src/suite-config.rst

                  copy:expired => !proc"""

+.. _SuiteConfigExternalTriggers:

 External Triggers
 """""""""""""""""

-This is a substantial topic, documented in :ref:`External Triggers`.
+This is a substantial topic, documented in :ref:`Section External Triggers`.

 .. _ModelRestartDependencies: